jonasburian/Bachelor-Thesis-Project/README.md

 # Project for the Bachelor Thesis on Modelling of Pertubations on Seismocardiography Signals

-This repository contains the source code for the experiments in the bachelor's thesis on the subject of 'Modelling of pertubations in seismocardiography signals'. eventually more prosa/introduction for the project
+This repository contains the source code for the experiments in the bachelor's thesis on the subject of 'Modelling of pertubations in seismocardiography signals'.
+TODO: eventually some introduction to the project

 ## Structure